greenriver/boston-cas/app/assets/fonts/readme.md

 7. In the stylesheet (/app/assets/stylesheets/vendor/icomoon.scss) font-face declaration, paste in the new url variable in each font file path
 8. From the zip file's style.css, copy all of the css declarations
 9. In the stylesheet (/app/assets/stylesheets/vendor/icomoon.scss), paste over all of the css declarations.
 The icons are listed in the scss file in the order they appear in icomoon, so it's helpful for future generation to keep them in the same order.
+10. Make sure you update app/views/style_guide/icon_font.haml with any icons you add

 To view all of the icons currently in use in the app, in development or on staging, view /style_guide/icon_font